SkyLined/BugId/README.md

 attempts to determine the security risk of the bug it detected, so even novice users may be able to determine whether or not a particular bug is likely to be a security vulnerability.

+You can tell BugId to save a debugger dump file when it detects a crash, for later off-line analysis by a developer.

 BugId can be used as a command-line utility through BugId.py and integrated into your own Python project using cBugId.py.